heliaxdev/juvix/doc/README.md

 ### Layout

 - The [language reference](./reference) section holds the offical language reference.
+  Please note that the language reference is still a work in progress.

 - The [contribute](./CONTRIBUTING.md) file holds all information needed to contribute to Juvix.